-Atlanta Challenge provides the Facilitator / Narrator to lead the program, props for participant-characters, clue and trivia packets, and other program materials.
+Atlanta Challenge provides the Facilitator / Narrator to lead the murder mystery team building game, props for participant-characters, clue and trivia packets, and other program materials.
 The Atlanta Challenge Facilitator coaches the characters on their duties before the program starts.
-The characters do not know who the villain is, even if it is their character, so they can be fully engaged participants, too.
+The characters do not know who the villain is, even if it is their character, so they can be fully engaged participants.
 For the most fun and best fit to the story line, the “victim” is the highest level person in the group.
 The table-teams for solving the mystery can be assigned in advance, or randomly upon arrival.

 - Prior to the start of the program, the 9 participant characters are given a quick orientation to the program and how to fulfill their parts.
 There is nothing to memorize, so being a character is stress-free.

-- Upon arrival, each table-team receives an introduction to the program and their first challenges.
+- Upon arrival, each table-team receives an introduction to the murder mystery team building and their first challenges.

 - The primary characters are introduced and the stage is set for the mystery.